Together, we can manage electricity demand smarter

 There’s no obligation to participate, however most customers are willing to reduce their energy for two hours to help out the broader community, and maintain a safe and reliable network.
 This will also help lower the cost of electricity supply to everyone in the ACT, as the network can operate more efficiently without having to invest more in the poles and wires to manage demand.

-Throughout April, May and June 2019 we will be conducting a special Energy Share SMS trial that will help us learn more about how we can share energy across the network, and manage electricity demand across the ACT better.
+Throughout April, May and June 2019 we conducted a special Energy Share SMS trial that helped us learn more about how we can share energy across the network, and manage electricity demand across the ACT better.
+Results from this trial will be published on the Evoenergy website in the coming months.

 Can I participate in the Energy Share SMS Program?